shanbhag003/cricket-ai-digest/README.md

 ## 3. Deploy it

-Same as the RAID log project — Render or Railway free tier work well:
 1. Push this to a GitHub repo
 2. New Web Service on Render → connect repo → it auto-detects Node
 3. Add the same environment variables from `.env` in the dashboard